Nonclassicality detection from few Fock-state probabilities: Introduction

 Here, we strengthen Klyshko's methodology, developing new criteria to certify nonclassicality from few Fock-state probabilities that are well-suited to experimental implementations.
-Moreover, we prove that in at least some cases our strengthened criteria are already \emph{complete}, in the sense that \emph{all} finite sets of Fock-state probabilities corresponding to nonclassical states are detected as such.
+More specifically, we address the following open question: \textit{given a vector $\bs P\equiv(P_0,P_1,...,P_n)$ of Fock-state probabilities, are these probabilities incompatible with classical states?} It is worth stressing that, because knowing the probabilities in a fixed basis is not sufficient to characterize a quantum state, it is possible for a given $\bs P$ to correspond to both classical and non-classical states.
+Nonetheless, we can assess compatibility with a classical distribution, thus allowing to certify the nonclassicality of a given state.
+In other words, our approach allows to answer questions of the form: \textit{is nonclassicality detectable at all, given the information we are given?} Moreover, we prove that in at least some cases our strengthened criteria are already \emph{complete}, in the sense that \emph{all} finite sets of Fock-state probabilities corresponding to nonclassical states are detected as such.
 A significant advantage of our approach over previous endeavours is our working directly on the Fock-state probabilities, rather than using photon-click statistics or statistical moments.
 This makes the criteria detector-independent and of broader applicability, in particular in the context of recent optical~\cite{harder2016singlemode}, atomic~\cite{hacker2019deterministic}, circuit quantum electrodynamics~\cite{sokolov2020superconducting}, and optomechanical~\cite{hong2017hanbury} experiments, and in light of the recent progress in photon-number-resolving detection technology~\cite{harder2016singlemode,sperling2017detectorindependent,tiedau2019scalability}.

-These recent advances in detection technology, in particular, stimulate the following open question: \emph{given a vector $\bs P\equiv(P_0,P_1,...,P_n)$ of Fock-state probabilities, are these probabilities incompatible with classical states?} It is worth stressing that, because knowing the probabilities in a fixed basis is not sufficient to characterize a quantum state, it is possible for a given $\bs P$ to correspond to both classical and non-classical states.
-Nonetheless, we \emph{can} assess \emph{compatibility} with a classical distribution, thus allowing to certify the nonclassicality of a given state.